-PROPERTY AND EQUIPMENT - Buildings and equipment are initially recorded at cost and are depreciated over the estimated useful life of the assets using the straight-line method.
-Leasehold improvements are initially recorded at cost and are amortized over the estimated useful life using the straight-line method.
+PROPERTY AND EQUIPMENT - Buildings, equipment and leasehold improvements are initially recorded at cost and are depreciated over the estimated useful life of the assets using the straight-line method.
 Estimated useful lives are generally 15 to 40 years for buildings, two to five years for computers and other equipment, three to five years for purchased software and up to eight years for leasehold improvements.

 GOODWILL AND INTANGIBLE ASSETS - Goodwill represents costs in excess of fair values assigned to the underlying net assets of acquired businesses.
-Goodwill is not amortized, but rather is tested for impairment annually during our fourth quarter, or more frequently if indications of potential impairment exist.
+Goodwill is not amortized, but rather is tested for impairment annually during our third quarter, or more frequently if indications of potential impairment exist.